veegee/amqpy/docs/source/index.rst

 * clean, correct design
 * 100% compliance with the AMQP 0.9.1 protocol specification

-It has very good performance, as AMQP 0.9.1 is a very simple binary protocol, but does not sacrifice clean design and testability to save a few extra CPU cycles.
-This library has a strict zero-bug policy, so all submitted issues and bugs are always fixed as soon as possible.
+It has very good performance, as AMQP 0.9.1 is a very efficient binary protocol, but does not sacrifice clean design and testability to save a few extra CPU cycles.

+This library is actively maintained, and has a zero bug policy.
+Please submit issues and pull requests, and bugs will be fixed immediately.

+The current API is not final, but will progressively get more stable as version 1.0.0 is approached.

+This library is NOT Python 2 compatible, and will never support Python 2.
+If you are using Python 2, you should upgrade to Python 3 >= 3.2.0.
+However, this library maintains backwards compatibility for all Python 3 >= 3.2.0.

 Quickstart